ibab/workbench/README.md

 The snapshot is usually the basis for the instance I launch the next day.

-I wrote `workbench` to streamline this workflow, so that it can be performed in seconds and without recurse to the AWS web interface.
+I wrote `workbench` to streamline this workflow, so that it can be performed in seconds and without recourse to the AWS web interface.

 You can install it with
 ```bash